machinateur/php-qpdf-ffi/README.md

 ```

 The path to the C library should be specified by means of the `LIB_QPDF_PATH` constant.
- If not defined, a default value of `qpdf.so.11.9` will be used.
+ If not defined, a `\CompileError` will be thrown upon calling a function.

 ### Where to get the `qpdf` binaries